ritikjain833/MultiClientServerChatApplication/README.md

 # MultiClientServerChatApplication
-- Created a *Multi Client-Server* chat application using *socket programming* and *multithreading* in python.
+- Created a *Multi Client-Server* chat application using *socket programming* and *multithreading* in python.</br>
+- Used both *Broadcast and unicast* messages and server to keep track of all the messages.